Privacy Policy 3.0

 2. How we collect information about you

 1. When visiting our website, information about your computer and about your visits to and use of this website (geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths.
-We don’t track IP addresses);
+We do not track IP addresses);

 2. Information that you provide when completing your profile on our website, including your contact details and demographic information;

-3. Information that you provide to us for subscribing to our email notifications and/or newsletters, including your name and email address;
+3. Information that you provide to us when subscribing to our email notifications and/or newsletters, including your name and email address;

 4. Information relating to any purchases you make of our services or any other transactions that you enter through our website, including your name, address, telephone number and email address; We do not store credit card or bank account details.